 But now you must rid yourselves of all such things as these: anger, rage, malice, slander, and filthy language from your lips.
-Do not lie to each other, since you have taken off your old self with its practices And have put on the new self, which is being renewed in knowledge in the image of its Creator.
+Do not lie to each other, since you have taken off your old self with its practices and have put on the new self, which is being renewed in knowledge in the image of its Creator.
 Here there is no Greek or Jew, circumcised or uncircumcised, barbarian, Scythian, slave or free, but Christ is all, and is in all.
 Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.
 Bear with each other and forgive whatever grievances you may have against one another.
 Forgive as the Lord forgave you.
-(Colossians 3:8-13—NIV)
+(Colossians 3:8-13)

 What Paul means by kindness is revealed by its association with compassion, humility, gentleness, and patience.
 Also the idea of bearing with each other and forgiving grievances we have against one another.